Locksmithing

-Locksmithing is the science and art of making and defeating locks.
+Locksmithing is the work of creating and bypassing locks.
 Locksmithing is a traditional trade and in many countries requires completion of an apprenticeship.
-The level of formal education legally required varies from country to country from none at all, to a simple training certificate awarded by an employer, to a full diploma from an engineering college (such as in Australia), in addition to time spent working as an apprentice.
+The level of formal education legally required varies by country, ranging from no formal education to a training certificate awarded by an employer, or a full diploma from an engineering college, along with time spent as an apprentice.

 Terminology

 A lock is a mechanism that secures buildings, rooms, cabinets, objects, or other storage facilities.
 A "smith" is a metalworker who shapes metal pieces, often using a forge or mould, into useful objects or to be part of a more complex structure.
 Thus locksmithing, as its name implies, is the assembly and designing of locks and their respective keys by hand.
-Most locksmiths use automatic and manual cutting tools to mold keys; most are power tools having battery or mains electricity as their power source.
+Most locksmiths use both automatic and manual cutting tools to mold keys, with many of these tools being powered by batteries or mains electricity.